PanosK92/SpartanEngine/readme.md

 ## Features (v0.31)
 #### Rendering
-- All passes use a push constant buffer with a size of 128 bytes, pushing data to the GPU at lightning speeds.
+- 128-byte push constant buffer for lightning fast GPU data transfer.
-- AMD FidelityFX (FSR2, Single Pass Downsampler, Contrast Adaptive Sharpening, Compressonator for texture compression)
+- AMD FidelityFX suite for enhanced visuals and performance.
-- Bloom (Based on a study of Resident Evil 2's RE Engine)
+- Bloom effect inspired by Resident Evil 2's RE Engine.
-- Deferred rendering with transparency (under a single render path and using the same shaders)
+- Unified deferred rendering with transparency (same render path and shaders).
-- Depth of field (controlled by the aperture of the camera)
-- Debug rendering (Transform gizmo, scene grid, bounding boxes, colliders, raycasts, g-buffer visualization etc)
+- Camera-controlled depth of field, motion blur and chromatic aberration.
-- Font rendering
+- Comprehensive debug rendering options.
-- Frustum culling
+- Frustum culling for performance optimization.
-- Lights with physical units (candelas)
-- Motion blur (controlled by the shutter speed of the camera)
+- Physically measured lighting (candelas).
-- On the fly mip generation on the GPU, using a single dispatch
+- GPU-based mip generation (single dispatch).
-- Physically based camera (Aperture, Shutter Speed, ISO)
+- Physically based camera and BSDF.
-- Principled BSDF supporting anisotropic, clearcoat and cloth materials (combined with things like normal mapping, parallax, masking, occlusion etc)
-- Shadows with penumbra and colored translucency (Cascaded and omnidirectional shadow mapping with Vogel filtering)
+- Advanced shadow features with penumbra and colored translucency.
-- SSGI (Screen space global illumination, an extension of SSAO)
+- Screen space global illumination, reflections, and shadows.
-- SSR (Screen space reflections)
-- SSS (Screen space shadows)
-- TAA (Temporal anti-aliasing)
+- Temporal anti-aliasing for smoother visuals.
-- Vulkan and DirectX 12 backends (same HLSL shaders compile everywhere)
+- Vulkan and DirectX 12 backends with universal HLSL shaders.
-- Volumetric lighting
+- Volumetric lighting for atmospheric effects.
 #### System
-- Easy to build (Single click project generation which includes editor and runtime)
+- One-click build for easy setup.
-- Entity-component system
+- Entity-component and event systems for flexible architecture.
-- Event system
-- Mouse & keyboard input as well as controller support (tested with a PS5 controller)
+- Universal input support, including mouse, keyboard, and controllers (tested with a PS5 controller).
-- Physics (Rigid bodies, Constraints, Colliders)
+- Comprehensive physics features.
-- Profiling (CPU & GPU)
+- CPU & GPU profiling for performance tuning.
-- Support for XML files
+- XML support for data handling.
-- Thread pool
+- Thread pool for efficient multitasking.
 #### Formats
-- 10+ font file formats support (FreeType)
-- 20+ audio file formats support (FMOD)
-- 30+ image file formats support (FreeImage)
-- 40+ model file formats support (Assimp)
+- Wide file format support: 10+ for fonts, 20+ for audio, 30+ for images, and 40+ for models.

 # Roadmap

-## Short-term
+#### Short-term
 - Continue bug fixing until Vulkan is stable.
 - Continue switching to bindless.
 - Create a startup/default world which is closer to a playable demo.

-## Long-term
+#### Long-term
 - Continue work on D3D12 (on going and non blocking since Vulkan is there).
 - Skeletal Animation.
 - Atmospheric Scattering.